-REPORT: At least 6 injured in shooting at Florida State University, suspect in custody
+At least 1 dead, 6 injured in Florida State University shooting

 Latest Weather Blog

-REPORT: At least 6 injured in shooting at Florida State University, suspect in custody
+At least 1 dead, 6 injured in Florida State University shooting

-At least six people were injured in a shooting at Florida State University in Tallahassee on Thursday, according to Tallahassee Memorial HealthCare.
+At least one person was killed and six others were injured in a shooting at Florida State University in Tallahassee on Thursday, multiple law enforcement sources told ABC News.

-One person is in critical condition and five are in serious condition, according to the hospital.
+One person is in critical condition and five are in serious condition, according to Tallahassee Memorial HealthCare.

 The number of injured is subject to change, sources told ABC News, as law enforcement is actively searching to determine how many might be injured.

-A suspect is in custody, multiple sources told ABC News, adding that the search for possible additional shooters is ongoing.
+The university said "law enforcement has neutralized the threat" and Tallahassee police said the campus has been secured.

-The shooting took place near the Student Union, according to an FSU Alert, which had advised students to continue to shelter in place due to reports of an active shooter.
+The shooting took place near the Student Union, according to an FSU Alert, which had advised students to shelter in place.

+Sophomore Paula Maldonado told ABC News she was in class near the Student Union when she heard what sounded like yelling outside.

+"Right after, the active threat alarm went off," she said.
+"Everyone in my class quickly turned off the lights, put desks to block off the door and hid by the front of the classroom."

 Student Daniella Streety told ABC News she was in the building across the street from the Student Union when alert sirens started blaring, and people who were standing outside ran into her building.